BulgariaOfficial Name: Republic of Bulgaria

 See the Department of State’s Fact Sheet on Bulgaria for information on U.S. - Bulgaria relations.

 Entry, Exit & Visa Requirements

-A U.S. passport is required for U.S. citizens who are not Bulgarian nationals.
-The U.S. passport must be valid for at least three (3) months from the expected date of departure from Bulgaria.
-U.S. citizens are authorized to stay in Bulgaria for a total of 90 days within any six-month period without a Bulgarian visa.
+A valid U.S. passport is required for U.S. citizens.
+Your U.S. passport must be valid for at least three (3) months from the expected date of departure from Bulgaria.
+U.S. citizens may stay in Bulgaria for a total of 90 days within any six-month period without a Bulgarian visa.
 This law is strictly enforced.
-You can file an application to extend your stay beyond the original 90 days for urgent or humanitarian reasons, but the application must be submitted to regional police authorities no later than five days prior to the end of the original 90-day period.
 Travelers who have been in the country for 90 days and then leave will not be able to re-enter Bulgaria before the six-month period expires.
 Please plan and apply for your visa early.
-Upon entering the country, Bulgarian immigration authorities request that all foreigners declare the purpose of their visit and provide their intended address.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Bulgaria.

 Credible information indicates terrorist groups continue to plot possible attacks in Europe.
 European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.